aarjae/aarjae.github.io/_posts/2017-08-22-day-1-in-the-reactor.md

 React's style is much more handy because now our code has the ability to scale and we can easily change or remove the provision items just by changing the items in the provisions array.
 Super cool right.

 You may grab the code from [here](https://gist.github.com/raajable/9282631bbe3d32d463f54bafdfbe16f7)

+# Third Post coming in at 5:18
+### Reusability
+When thinking about resusability in an Object Oriented Programming World, we think Classes.
+Classes allow us to describe a thing, then we can create instances of that class called objects.
+Now enough with the college OOP talk.
+Let's get to business

+Now let's say we have a certain piece of UI that appears so many times on our webpage.
+Do we hard code the UI each time.
+Don't Repeat Yourself.
+Never.
+Classes to the rescue.
+I understand there are several ways to create React components but so far I know of two.

+The common style is using the React.createClass() method.
+This style is very popular in a lot of codebases around the world but it may be deprecated soon.
+We don't want to write code that will break soon so let's go for a newer style that makes use of the new ES6 class inheritance feature.
+Yeeaah, let's be progressive :)